Buying Property in Vietnam as a Foreigner 2019

 Nonetheless, since July 2015, thanks to the Vietnamese Law on Residential Housing (LRH), foreigners can buy property in Vietnam at ease.

-In other words, you can buy as many lands as you want, as long as you have enough money.
+In other words, you can buy as many properties as you want, as long as you have enough money.
 This can be considered as a revolution in the regulations of foreign ownership.

 Can foreigners buy land in Vietnam?